Technical Market Indicators

 to Ensure Survival over the Long Run

-1. Always Preserve Capital.
-Limit losses to 2% of total capital for any one position.
+1. Preserve Capital.
+Short-term traders should limit losses to 1% of total capital for any one position.
+Longer-term traders should not risk more than 5% to 9%.

-4. Always exit losing positions before the close of the day for short-term Ripple traders (with a time horizon measured in days).
+4. Short-term traders should exit losing positions before the close of the day (for those whose time horizon is measured in minutes to days).
 Longer-term traders should also set a time stop appropriate to the cycle they are trying to capture, in order to avoid tying up capital in positions that are not moving as expected.
 (See my book, Cycles of Time and Price, pages 176-188.)

-5. Always calculate Bet Size and Diversification.
+5. Calculate Bet Size and Diversification.
 Commit no more than 5% of total capital to any one position.

-6. Always calculate your Reward/Risk Ratio.
+6. Calculate Reward/Risk Ratio.
 Enter a position only when your analysis indicates at least 2 to 3 points of potential reward for 1 point of risk.
 Profit should be more than double the Maximum Draw Down, based on historical simulation.

 Capital conservation should be the first rule in trading and investing.
 Capital takes time to accumulate, but it can disappear fast if the technical trading rules are not well known and respected.
 Beginners particularly would be well advised to take these rules to heart and to start trading only a small fraction of their capital using the minimum size orders until they acquire their real-time market education as inexpensively as possible.
 Ignore this, and the tuition could be substantial.